Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ### Vertex Coordinate System

 A shape's vertices define where inside the `RenderArea` it will be drawn.
-The coordinate system shapes use is different from the one we use for widgets.
+The coordinate system used by shapes is different from the one we use for widgets.
 OpenGL, on which the native rendering component of Mousetrap is based, uses the **right-hand coordinate system**, which is familiar from traditional math:

 ![](https://learnopengl.com/img/getting-started/coordinate_systems_right_handed.png)